-You may attend the meeting via the Internet and vote during the meeting.
+During The Meeting - Go to www.virtualshareholdermeeting.com/VIRT2021 You may attend the meeting via the Internet and vote during the meeting.
 Have the information that is printed in the box marked by the arrow on your Notice of Internet Availability of Proxy Materials available and follow the instructions.

-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions.
-Yote by 11:59 P.M.
+VOTE BY PHONE - 1-800-690-6903

+Use any touch-tone telephone to transmit your voting instructions.
+Vote by 11:59 P.M.
 ET on June 2, 2021.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-OTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW 5: D47479-P54289 KEEP THIS F ORTION FOR YO UR RECO THIS PRO) (Y CA RD IS VA LID ONL Y WHEN SIGNED AND DATED.
-DETACH AND RETUR N THIS PO ORTION C RTU I FINANCIAL, INC. Withhold To withhold authority to vote for any individual The Board of Directors recommends you vote FOR following: All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - 1.
-Election of Directors 0 0 - 1 ection of Directors ominees: 1) Virginia Gambale 2) John D. Nixon 3) David J. Urban 4) Michael T. Viola and of Directors recommends you vote FOR the following proposals: divisory Vote to Approve Compensation of Named Executive Officers. opposal to ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year ending exember 31, 2021.
-In their discretion, the proxies are authorized to vote on such other business as may properly come before the Annual Meeting or any postponement(s) • 01) Virginia Gambale 02) John D. Nixon 03) David J. Urban 04) Michael T. Viola The Board of Directors recommends you vote FOR the follo owing proposals KI .
-For Against Abstai 2.
-Advisory Vote to Approve Compensation of Named Execut tive Off icers.
-0 0 0 3.
-Proposal to ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year ending December 31, 2021.
-0 0 0 NO1 and TE: In their discretion, the proxies are authorized to vote on si adjournment(s) thereof. uch oth er busines: s as may pr operly come before the Annual Meeting or any postponement(s) adm se sign exactly as your name(s) appear(s) hereon.
-When sig inistrator, or other fiduciary, please give full title as such.
-Joi onally.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

+D47479-P54289 KEEP TH S PORTION FOR YOU R RECORE - - - - - - - - - - - - - - - - - - - DXY CA RD IS VA Y WHEN SIGNED AND DATED.
+ND RETURN THIS PO RTION ON The FINANCIAL, INC. Board of Directors recommends you vote FOR following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. Election of Directors Nominees: O Ο O 01) Virginia Gambale 02) John D. Nixon 03) David J. Urban 04) Michael T. Viola The Board of Directors recommends you vote FOR the fo llowing proposals 5: For Against Abstain 2.
+Advisory Vote to Approve Compensation of Named Exec utive Off icers.
+D D D 3.
+Proposal to ratify the appointment of PricewaterhouseCoo December 31, 2021. opers LLP as the Cor mpany's in dependent registered public accounting firm for fiscal year endir g O O D Plea adm adjournment(s) thereof. se sign exactly as your name(s) appear(s) hereon.
+When s inistrator, or other fiduciary, please give full title as such.
+J onally.
 All holders must sign.
-If a corporation or partnership, artnership name by an authorized officer. nt own ers should each sign
+If a corporation or partnership artnership name by an authorized officer. oint own ers should each sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date